 Dr. Eliza Bliss-Moreau / lab leadeR

-Dr. Eliza Bliss-Moreau is an Assistant Professor in the Department of Psychology and a Core Scientist at the California National Primate Research Center at the University of California, Davis.
+Dr. Eliza Bliss-Moreau is an Associate Professor in the Department of Psychology and a Core Scientist at the California National Primate Research Center at the University of California, Davis.
 She completed her undergraduate (S.B. in biology and psychology) and graduate training (Ph.D. in psychology) at Boston College and a postdoctoral fellowship in nonhuman primate neuroscience and UC Davis.
 Prior to joining Psychology, she was a faculty member in the UC Davis School of Veterinary Medicine.
 She is a member of the Psychology Graduate Group (which offers a Ph.D.), the Animal Behavior Graduate Group (which offers a Ph.D.), the Neuroscience Graduate Group (which offers a Ph.D.), and the Animal Biology Graduate Group (which offers a M.S. and a Ph.D).